ICE train at Berlin Hbf

 • Day 2, travel from Budapest to Belgrade, leaving Budapest Nyugati 11:50, changing at Szeged & Subotica, arriving Belgrade Centar 18:38.

 You take a Hungarian Intercity train from Budapest to Szeged, a local train across the border to Subotica and a 200 km/h SOKO train to Belgrade.
-This service starts running from 24 November 2024, for full details see the Budapest to Belgrade page.
+This service starts running from 8 December 2024, for details see the Budapest to Belgrade page.

 Fares start at around €23, see more about fares.